virtua-sa/gitci314/README.md

      --run-untagged \
      --locked="false"
    ```

    *Notes: you can use default settings, but make sure to provide your registration token when asked.
    If you get a timeout error from Docker, rerun the command.*

+   ***Warning:** if you run Gitlab and the gitlab-runner on the same Raspberry Pi, you may encounter issues with the `docker` executor, so you should use only the `shell` executor instead.*
 3. Restart the runner: `docker-compose restart runner`

 ### Fix permission problems when upgrading Gitlab